I believe . .

 I believe you almost never have to wait for permission to make something useful.

-The more we create a culture of rule- and authority-fearing, the more we paralyze our future with an idle inertia.
+The more we create a culture of rule- and authority-fearing, the more we paralyze our future change-makers.

-Our children deserve a future built on a legacy of action, intelligence, and fierce kindness, not one built on corruption, greed, or anti-intellectual irrationality.
+Our children deserve a future built on a legacy of action, intelligence, and fierce kindness, not one built on bias, greed, or anti-intellectual irrationality.

 I believe that information should be free.

-And that everyone should have an equal opportunity to work hard and put it to social use.
+Everyone should have anequal opportunity to work hard for social impact.

-When we’re doing the hard work, days will always be longer than years.
+When we’re doing hard work, days will always be longer than years.

 I believe that all good work begins as science and end as art.